liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/03-updating-your-user-interface-for-search/00-intro.markdown

 2. Create a new JSP for the Guestbook portlet to display search results.

-You'll start by updating the Guestbook portlet's view JSP.
+Start by updating the Guestbook portlet's view JSP.

 <a class="go-link btn btn-primary" href="/develop/tutorials/-/knowledge_base/7-0/adding-a-search-bar-to-the-guestbook-portlet">Let's Go!<span class="icon-circle-arrow-right"></span></a>